 Municipal Energy Efficiency Technical Assistance Program

-The Municipal Energy Efficiency Technical Assistance Program (MEETAP) provides owner's representative services to municipalities, cities, towns, counties, and K-12 school districts interested in implementing energy efficiency projects.
+The Municipal Energy Efficiency Technical Assistance Program (MEETAP) provides owner's representative services to municipalities, tribal nations, cities, towns, counties, and K-12 school districts interested in implementing energy efficiency projects.

 MEETAP provides technical expertise- on both the administrative and engineering levels- to help you through the complex processes of Energy Saving Performance Contracting for the implementation of a successful energy efficiency project.
 As a partner with the